Work

 40% of participants preferred scanning their health insurance card over manual entry, improving accessibility for physically impaired patients.
 This feature requires integrating a card scanner into the kiosk or tablet, along with an intuitive onboarding experience to guide users through the process.

 The instructional graphics should be self-explanatory and provide users with system feedback and progress of their card scan.
-There are 3 distinct phases with 1 edge case for errors:
+There are 3 distinct phases with 2 edge case for statuses:

 Enter your card